esper-io/console_docs/docs/apps/approveapp.md

-Step 2: Enter the name of the App into the Google Play search box and click on the magnifying glass.
+Step 2: Enter the name of the application into the Google Play search box and click on the magnifying glass.

 ![](./images/aproveapp/2-search.png)

-Step 3: Click on the tile for the app.
+Step 3: Click on the tile for the application.

 ![](./images/aproveapp/3-selectapp.png)